KovasMcCann/DotFiles/README.md

   - **Most keybindings are in keys.h**
   - This is done with `#include "keys.h"`

-- `/Scripts` contains script's for a variety of uses
+- `/Scripts` contains scripts for a variety of uses

 - `/Newsboat` contains the `urls` and `config` files for the for [Newsboat](https://newsboat.org/index.html)

-## How to use

-Copy any config file or clone repo

-View config file for ideas